 Building Social Media for Business Purposes

-I personally think that is one of the biggest obstacles millennials face.
+I think that is one of the biggest obstacles millennials face.
 It is also one of the most primary reasons they are misunderstood.
-Okay well, some of them are spoiled little brats who think they should not need to work for the greater good than just complain about what’s wrong.
+Okay, well, some of them are spoiled little brats who think they should not need to work for the greater good than just complain about what’s wrong.
 Society must be changed from the inside.

-Of course, that is another blog post as it may get opinionated.
+Of course, that is another blog post, as it may get opinionated.
 Another of the disconnects between Millenials and their parents is we were too soft on you.
 We did not do you any favors by letting your quit things.
 Yes, I’m just as guilty as anyone, I let mine quit things too.
 My Bad.

-Quora is a relatively a newcomer in the social networking space.
+Quora is a relative newcomer in the social networking space.
 There are a couple of other similar social networks that can be used to build a professional persona.
 The first rule of being successful with a social network is to obey the community rules.
 And that means learning the tricks.
-You mainly build your professional resume with Quora by showing intelligence are at least the ability to search correctly.
+You mainly build your professional resume with Quora by showing intelligence is at least the ability to search correctly.
 People ask questions, and if you can provide the correct researched answer, then you can gain status.
 Medium is another one of these types of sites.
-They are all about you showing off your ability to write.
+They are all about you, showing off your ability to write.
 There is a reason your degree required a technical or business writing course.
 Quora and Medium are two places where you can accomplish those tasks with success.

 Celebrities get millions and millions of followers, and Joe Blow can’t get any unless they proactively practice the follow no follow strategy.
 The goal with Twitter when using it as a professional social media platform is to gain targeted followers.
 That can sometimes prove difficult.
 An effective search strategy and targeting the correct people make all the difference.
 The great thing about this approach is you build a following of people who are on your targeted list of potential business associates.

 Facebook is not for professional social media practitioners.
 You all likely have too much bad stuff on your profile already.
 Those parties are not something you want to broadcast to your business contacts.
 But you can still use it to build a brand.
 Facebook does seem to work great with people selling products to local people; it does take a lot to build a loyal following.
 A lot depends on the size of your local community.
 Photographers do seem to do very well on Facebook.
-You must build an audience, and you must be able to show stellar work that makes people want to share.
+You must grow an audience, and you must be able to show stellar work that makes people want to share.
 Unless you are in this industry, then Facebook is probably not a good fit for professional social media.

 Industry Specific Professional Social Media Sites